vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

 http://schoolsSouthDublin.ie/year/total.html

 ###Http Methods
-Below is a list of some of the methods that are used in http and  include the following: POST,DELETE, PUT and SEND.
+Below is a list of some of the methods that are used in http and  include the following: POST, DELETE, PUT and SEND.

 <!--This information was taken from the following link: http://www.tutorialspoint.com/http/http_methods.htm-->